Can early specialist orthotic assessment lead to improved rehabilitation outcomes and reduced complications for patients following a stroke? (OTIS)

 Why we are doing it?

 We know that early rehabilitation and mobilisation after stroke is of benefit and critical to the overall recovery of a stroke survivor.
 Orthotics are external splints and braces which are designed to aid normal bodily movement and function and as such are often used to assist stroke survivors in their rehabilitation and recovery.
-Currently orthotists are not named members of the stroke rehabilitation Multi-Disciplinary Team and as a result access to orthotic intervention following stroke can often be restricted or delayed.
-Through this project we would like to explore the impact of embedding an orthotist within the stroke MDT where stroke survivors would be afforded a specialist orthotic assessment early in their rehabilitation to accompany the other specialist assessment they receive.
+Currently orthotists are not named members of the stroke rehabilitation Multi-Disciplinary Team (MDT) and as a result access to orthotic intervention following stroke can often be restricted or delayed.
+Through this project we would like to explore the role of the orthotist as a member of the wider stroke MDT and seek to determine best practice statements for how and when they are best involved in a stroke survivors care.

 What the benefits will be and to whom?

 This research will highlight the potential benefits of seeing an orthotist earlier after having a stroke.
 Stroke survivors have reported that their orthotic splint and their relationship with their orthotist have been critical aspects of successful rehabilitation and more research is needed in this area to better understand how we can best support stroke survivors in their recovery.

 The study is funded in partnership with the Stroke Association through a Postgraduate Fellowship.
 Key collaborators are the Nottingham University Hospital Trusts Orthotic Department and The British Association of Prosthetists and Orthotists.
 Stroke patients and their carers have also had, and will continue to have, a critical role to play in this project.
 The study has a PPI member who is a stroke survivor and orthotic user herself and we have presented and sought feedback several times from the Nottingham Stroke Research Partnership Group.

 Miriam Golding-Day, Centre of Rehabilitation and Ageing Research, The University of Nottingham, firstname.lastname@example.org.